voicebase/voicebase-docs/docs/how-to-guides/stereo.md

 # Stereo

-Recording and processing conversations (such a phone calls) in stereo can significant improve transcription accuracy and analytical insight.
+Recording and processing conversations (such a phone calls) in stereo can significantly improve transcription accuracy and analytical insight.
 To realize the benefit, each speaker is recorded on a different channel (left or right), and the speaker metadata is provided to VoiceBase when uploading the recording.

 ## Enabling stereo transcription

-To enable one speaker per channel stereo transcription, add the "ingest" configuration when POSTing to /media and specify the label to use for each channel.
+To enable one speaker per channel stereo transcription, add the "ingest" configuration when making a POST request to the /media resource and specify the label to use for each channel.

 ```json
 {